jospete/obsidize-tar-browserify/README.md

 # @obsidize/tar-browserify

-Simple utility unpack small tar files in the browser.
+Simple utility for packing and unpacking tar files in the browser.

 This differs from other [npm tar modules](https://www.npmjs.com/search?q=tar) in that it contains no node-based dependencies like ```fs``` or ```streams```.

-*NOTE:* this module performs all its processing in-memory, so using this with large files is not recommended.

 Pairs well with these modules:
 - [pako](https://www.npmjs.com/package/pako) for gzip / unzip